Watts-College/watts-course-policies/index.md

 In accordance with SSM 201-18:
 1. Line-of-Duty Missed Assignment Make-Up Policy (incomplete or withdrawal not required).

-Students who serve as active duty or reserve military personnel who miss classes, graded assignments, or examinations because of required work performed in the line-of-duty, and this absence does not require the use of the activation for military duty withdrawal policy, shall be given opportunities to make-up examinations and other graded work.
+...Students who serve as active duty or reserve military personnel who miss classes, graded assignments, or examinations because of required work performed in the line-of-duty, and this absence does not require the use of the activation for military duty withdrawal policy, shall be given opportunities to make-up examinations and other graded work.
 However, absence from class or examinations due to line-of-duty activities does not relieve students from responsibility for any part of the course work required during the period of the absence.
 In addition, because of the potential for a dramatic increase in family-related responsibilities during a deployed spouse's absence, student spouses who are legally responsible for minor dependents should be afforded the same accommodations to make-up missed work when their spouse is deployed.
 Under this policy, when there is a question as to the validity of the line-of-duty event, Pat Tillman Veterans Center shall determine whether a particular event qualifies as a military line-of-duty activity.

 2. Activation for Military Duty (incomplete or withdrawal required).

-A student who is a member of the National Guard, Reserve, or other U.S. Armed Forces branch or is the spouse, as described in the Purpose section of this policy, and is unable to complete classes because of military activation, may request complete withdrawal or course withdrawals, incompletes, or grades, depending on the timing of the activation and the individual student’s needs.
+...A student who is a member of the National Guard, Reserve, or other U.S. Armed Forces branch or is the spouse, as described in the Purpose section of this policy, and is unable to complete classes because of military activation, may request complete withdrawal or course withdrawals, incompletes, or grades, depending on the timing of the activation and the individual student’s needs.
 Absences resulting from military activation will not adversely affect a student’s catalog year.

-To receive consideration under the military activation policy, a student should complete a Military Activation Form and return the completed form, along with a copy of the military activation order, to the Pat Tillman Veterans Center.
+...To receive consideration under the military activation policy, a student should complete a Military Activation Form and return the completed form, along with a copy of the military activation order, to the Pat Tillman Veterans Center.
 The Pat Tillman Veterans Center staff will coordinate the processing of the form for the student, including verification of orders, counseling on available options,  referrals to academic departments, referrals or notification to offices regarding potential refunds, and initiation of processing administrative withdrawals or incomplete grades.

 ### Accommodation for Illness